kansaineil/hype-annotation-guidelines/index.md

 # Hype Annotation Guidelines

 These guidelines help annotators decide whether an adjective, in a given context, is being used promotionally or not.
-The following sections provide (i) an overview of the general annotation criteria, (ii) explanations of the criteria and underlying rationale, and (iii) links to adjective-specific guidance with examples where more detailed interpretation is required.
+The following sections provide:
+(i) an overview of the general annotation criteria,
+(ii) explanations of the criteria and underlying rationale, and
+(iii) links to adjective-specific guidance with examples where more detailed interpretation is required.

 ---

-## (i) Overview of annotation criteria
+## 1. Overview of annotation criteria {#overview}

 | Order | Decision | Type | Effect |
 |------:|----------|------|--------|